Our team

 Close

-Graham has been a member of Renew/ATA for 17 years.
-He has been involved in the committee of the Sydney Central branch since its formation around 2008 and is currently co-convenor of that branch.
-He designed and built his first passive solar house in 1983 and has been involved with sustainable design since then.
 Graham was NSW State Secretary of the ANZSES (Australian and NZ Solar Energy Society) from 2005 till 2011 and during that period was the state coordinator for Sustainable House Day.
 He renovated his home two years ago to make it more energy efficient, adding a 3 kW solar system and grows a lot of veggies.
 He likes to cycle rather than drive as much as possible.

-Graham represents the Australian Institute of Architects (AIA) on various national government committees in relation to the NatHERS system and energy efficiency in the building regulations.
-For the Australian Building Sustainability Association (ABSA) he undertakes QA assessments of NatHERS assessments and assist with their technical support.
-Linkedin profile.
+Graham was a Registered Architect for over 35 years and is still a NatHERS assessor with over 25 years of experience.
+Graham has represented the Australian Institute of Architects (AIA) on various national government committees in relation to the NatHERS system and energy efficiency in the building regulations and has been a member of the Australian Building Sustainability Association (ABSA) since it’s formation.
+See Graham's LinkedIn Profile.

 Close